powercodeacademy/phrg-blog-and-presentation/README.md

 ## Presentation

 [Speaking.io](https://speaking.io/) is a superb resource on creating good presentations.
-You can find the author's (Zach Holman's) "Talk on Talks" [here](https://www.youtube.com/watch?v=YVb2GsJHejo).
-Read over that sight and watch Zach's talk to get an idea how to immediately make your presentation better than the majority of talks out there.
-Your presentation will be what is typically called a "Lightning Talk".
-Meaning, it will not be a full length technical presentation.
-It should just aim to be an informative blurb (5 minutes in length).
+You can find the author's (Zach Holman's) *Talk on Talks* right [here](https://www.youtube.com/watch?v=YVb2GsJHejo).
+Read over this website and watch Zach's talk to get an idea how to immediately make your first mini-presentation fantastic.

+Your presentation will be what is called a "Lightning Talk".
+Meaning, it will not be a full length technical presentation as described in the video above.
+It should just aim to be an informative blurb about 5 minutes in length.

-Although short, your presentation should employ at least 3 slides of info, with no maximum.
-At Power, we have Macs and thus use Keynote to create these slides.
+Although short, your presentation should employ at least 3 slides of info.
+At Power, we use Mac computers and thus use the Keynote application to create slide decks.